mongodb/specifications/source/server-selection/server-selection.rst

    - record the target scan time as last scan time plus ``minHeartBeatFrequencyMS``

-   - if `serverSelectionTryOnce`_ is false and the target scan time would exceed the maximum time, raise a `server selection error`_
+   - if `serverSelectionTryOnce`_ is false and the target scan time would exceed the maximum time, raise a `server selection error`_ and log a `"Server selection failed" message`_.

    - if the current time is less than the target scan time, sleep until the target scan time